radiantlogic-v8/documentation-new/documentation/cloud-manager-guide/getting-started/overview.md

 The Radiant Logic documentation suite contains guides and resources to help your work in RadiantOne and Environment Operations Center.

-To access the suite of supporting documentation, select **Access Documentation**.
+To access supporting documentation from within Environment Operations Center, select **Access Documentation**.

 ![image description](images/overview-access-docs.png)